Semantic Invariant Multi-view Clustering with Fully Incomplete Information: Experiments

 \subsection{Quantitative Comparisons}

 In this section, we conduct quantitative experiments to compare our SMILE with $13$ baselines under various missing rates and unaligned rates.
-The missing rate and unaligned rate are defined as $\eta = \frac{m}{n}$ and $\zeta = \frac{c}{n}$, respectively, where $n$ is the size of the dataset and $m$/$c$ is the number of instances with missing samples/incorrect correspondences.
+To be specific, the missing rate is defined as $\eta = \frac{m}{N}$, where $N$ is the size of the dataset and $m$ is the number of instances with missing samples.
+To generate the data with missing samples, we randomly choose $m$ instances and discard one sample/view for the instances, following the setting used in SURE~\cite{yang2022robust}.
+Regarding the unaligned rate, it is defined as $\zeta = \frac{c}{N}$, where $c$ is the number of instances with incorrect correspondences.
+To generate the data with incorrect correspondences, we also follow SURE~\cite{yang2022robust} to randomly sample $c$ instances and remove the correspondences between their samples.

-As shown in Table~\ref{Tab.1}, there are two previous works, to our best knowledge, that could achieve multi-view clustering under the setting of $100\%$Unaligned --- MVC-UM~\cite{yu2021novel} and GWMAC~\cite{gong2022gromov}.
+We present the quantitative results in Table~\ref{Tab.1} (see Supplementary Material, Sec.~7 for more results).
+As shown in the table, there are two previous works, to our best knowledge, that could achieve multi-view clustering with the unaligned rate of $100\%$ --- MVC-UM~\cite{yu2021novel} and GWMAC~\cite{gong2022gromov}.
 Our SMILE outperforms them by a large margin by taking advantage of deep neural networks.
-For the setting of $100\%$Missing, although DM2C~\cite{jiang2019dm2c} also incorporates deep learning, it is outperformed by our SMILE by a large margin on all five datasets.
-We conjecture that our SMILE's superior performance is due to the utilization of information theory-based optimization instead of adversarial learning, thus being less prone to degenerate.
-For the setting of $50\%$Unaligned and the setting of $50\%$Missing, our SMILE outperforms the most competitive baselines on all the datasets in terms of ACC and NMI.
+With the missing rate of $100\%$, although DM2C~\cite{jiang2019dm2c} also incorporates deep learning, it is outperformed by our SMILE by a large margin on all five datasets.
+We conjecture that the superior performance of our SMILE is due to the utilization of information theory-based optimization instead of adversarial learning, thus being less prone to degenerate.
+With the missing rate of $50\%$ and unaligned rate of $50\%$, our SMILE outperforms the most competitive baselines on all the datasets in terms of ACC and NMI.
 We attribute this to the fact that we utilize unpaired samples (due to incomplete correspondences or incomplete instances) for training, while many competitive baselines brutally discard them~\cite{yang2022robust, lin2022dual,yang2021partially, huang2020partially}.
-In the setting of complete information, our SMILE also outperforms all the baselines in NMI.
+In the setting of complete information, our SMILE also outperforms almost all baselines in the five datasets.
 The superiority of our method could be attributed to the unified and effective information theory-based framework.
 Overall, our SMILE achieves state-of-the-art performance in almost all settings.